sukhitashvili/pong/README.md

 One episode consists of 21 games, and each point represents exponentially weighted average across played episodes.
-The graph shows that the model gradually learns to play the game, and rewards reaches positive values after around 4000 episodes.
+The graph shows that the model gradually learns to play the game, and rewards reach positive values after around 4000 episodes.

 Learning slows down after ~4000 episodes, since players play the game equally well.